 Sharing the planet

-Posted by year5
+Posted by romanol1

-Transdisciplinary theme : Sharing the Planet:
+Transdisciplinary theme – Sharing the Planet

-An inquiry into rights and responsibilities in the struggle to share finite resources with other people and with other living things
+An inquiry into rights and responsibilities in the struggle to share finite resources with other people and with other living things.

 An inquiry into:

-the connections between organisms within ecosystems and biomes
+- connections between organisms and their environment

-human responsibility for the biodiversity of the planet
+- human responsibility for the biodiversity of the planet